Light rail is changing how we move around Canberra.

 - build light rail stage 2a, from Civic to Commonwealth Park, and then stage 2b, linking through the Parliamentary Triangle to Woden;

-- bring jobs to Canberra through the construction of each stage of light rail
+- bring jobs to Canberra through the construction of each stage of light rail; and

 - develop Canberra’s growth around major transport corridors, including the light rail network.